The 9 Biggest Revelations From James Comey’s Testimony on Trump

 7) Comey believes he was fired because Trump disapproved of his handling of the Russia investigation.

-(He believes this because Trump said as much on national television).
+(He believes this because Trump said as much on national television.)

 8) In Comey’s telling, Trump once called him to explain why he was more certain than ever that there was no tape of him fornicating with Russian sex workers.